premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2026-08-14-software-vs-ai.md

 *(As of today the profits $(Y - X) are negative and are subsidized by VC money and software companies' balance sheets, in a race to capture market share.)*

-In the future, even if the profits become neutral + a decent markup for the software companies, that would be the ceiling of this business.
+In the future, if the revenue is equal or slightly more than the expenses, that would be the ceiling of this business.
+The AI companies can’t charge a premium, because the customers will move to another provider.
 Just like every other brick-and-mortar business.
-You want to make more money selling burgers, open more restaurants.
-Get it?.

 So,